Haruo Ochi: DEEP

 Haruo Ochi's first bout with DEEP was in the co-main slot of the Tokyo Impact event, when he faced Chikara Shimabukuro.
 The fight was considered a number one contender's bout, with the winner expected to fight Tatsumitsu Wada, who was at the time the DEEP flyweight champion.
 Ochi secured a first round finish, winning by a guillotine choke.

 In his next fight Ochi challenged Tatsumitu Wada for the DEEP Flyweight title during DEEP 64.
 Wada managed to win a comfortable decision, with all three judges awarding him the victory.

 Ochi fought Masakazu Imanari during DEEP 67.
 During the first round of their matchup Imanari attempted several takedowns, with Ochi managing to defend them and dominate the striking exchanges.
 Late into the first round, Ochi dropped Imanari with a strike, followed up with ground and pound, and Imanari unsuccessfully attempted a triangle from the bottom.
 In the second round, Imanari rolled for a heel hook, but Ochi kicked out of it.
 The referee called for a stop in the action, and the ringside doctor ended the fight, as he suspected that Imanari suffered an orbital fracture.

 During DEEP's New Year's Eve event, Dream Impact 2014: Omisoka Special, Ochi fought the former DEEP Bantamweight and Pancrase Featherweight champion Yoshiro Maeda.
 The majority of the fight was spent in grappling exchanges, with both fighters attempting takedowns, submissions and clinch fighting.
 Maeda won a majority decision.

 Ochi then fought Kota Ishibashi.
 Ochi relied entirely on out-wrestling Ishibashi, who managed to land several good strikes in between conceding takedowns.
 The judges ruled the fight a unanimous draw, as Ochi failed to land effective damage on Kota.

 In his last career fight at flyweight at that point, Ochi fought Sota Kojima at DEEP Cage Impact 2015 on July 20, 2015.
 Ochi won the first round through a mixture of body strikes and jab counters.
 The second round was won by Kojima, who kept distance from Ochi with straight punches and mixing in takedowns, while the third round featured mostly grappling exchanges with Kojima ending the round in back mount.
 Kojima won a split decision, with two of the three judges scoring 29–28 in his favor.

-Move down to strawweight

 Following this 0–2–1 run, Ochi would move down to strawweight.
 His first fight at the weight was against the 0-3 Joo Ho Son, which Ochi won through a second-round TKO.

-2015 DEEP Strawweight Grand Prix

 In April 2016 it was announced that Ochi would be participating in DEEP's 4-man strawweight tournament that would crown the new strawweight champion.
 In the semifinal bout he faced Kanta Sato at DEEP 76 on June 26, 2016.
 He lost the bout via split decision and was eliminated from the tournament.